 Management of Parkinsons is optimised with the use of medication and exercise.
 Medication is managed by your neurologist and your Parkinsons Nurse Specialist (PNS), if you have any questions or wish to discuss your medication, your PNS is the best contact.

-Your Parkinsons Nurses are Zoe Ridewood and Paddy Harris, their contact number is 01274 365833.
+Your Parkinsons Nurses are Paddy Harris and Rupia Choudhury, their contact number is 01274 365833.

 Parkinson’s drug treatments may be different in different people.
 The treatment that your doctor advises may change with time.
 Treatment schedules may be complicated so don’t be afraid to ask.